visit austria, visit austria, banner

 At Khao, it stands on a mixture of more traditional dishes such as chicken in green curry and papaya salad and for fish soufflé and seafood- dishes.
 Whatever you order, it is made with good ingredients by chefs who know what they are doing.

 Khao can definitely be recommended.
-Just remember to wear nice clothes and remember to reserve a table.
+Just remember to wear nice clothes and book a table.

-At Soi 69 you will find the small area District W very close to Skytrain and Sukhumvit Road.
+In continuation of Ekkamai is Soi 69, and here you will find the small area District W very close to Skytrain and Sukhumvit Road.
+The local station here is Phrakanong, which is also the official name of the area.

-I District W lies one of Bangkok's many roof top bars, and it is said to be the roof terrace where you can best enjoy the Bangkok skyline in the evening, because it is slightly away from other skyscrapers and therefore has an unobstructed view.
+In District W lies one of Bangkok's many roof top bars, and reportedly is Heaven the roof terrace where you can best enjoy the Bangkok skyline in the evening, because it is slightly away from other skyscrapers and therefore has an unobstructed view.

 In District W, there is also something as rare as a beautiful and outdoor street food, and it is only open in the evening.
 It is of course also a bit hidden away behind the small square 50 meters after the 7-11 on the other side of the building.